frundh/nomad-mobyvm/README.md

 **Hashi-UI** - http://localhost:3000

-An example nomad job is included
+An example nomad job is included, run from an elevated shell with Nomad.exe in the PATH

     nomad run hello-world.nomad

+Open to see available endpoints http://localhost:8500/v1/catalog/service/hello-world